gus-molinari/Freedom_Resources/README.md

 ## Free Market Health Care Solutions
-Despite the regulation that exists, there are still ways to have coverage without participating in the system perpetuating the growth of the state.
+Despite the regulation that exists, there are still ways to receive medical coverage without participating in the system perpetuating the growth of the state.

+Direct Primary Care providers offers a way for you to pay a subscription to your doctor directly.
+This greatly cuts the cost for basic medical care.

 Health Sharing Ministries in conjunction with a direct primary care provider offers a potential solution for health care.
 Health Sharing Ministries are relgious based organizations, so there may be coverage that they choose not to support as it goes against their beliefs.
 Do your own research.